hvalidi/ColorMine/README.md

 ColorMine
 =========

-.Net library intended to make working with colors easy.
+MIT Licensed .Net library intended to make working with colors easy.

 You can do stuff like easily convert between colors spaces like Rgb, Hsl, Xyz, Yyz, Cmy, Cmyk, and CIE*Lab.
 More spaces supported soon!